Tamla of Helium had made a home for herself in the

 end of the vast gallery to the other and tied up his mount beside several

-He led Tamla into another building, this one with a normal, to her
+He led Tamla into another building, this one with a

-of the brown men, who immediately led them into the grand map room.
+to one of the brown men, who immediately led them into the grand map room.

 There stood Savjoda.
 He could not have planned a more

 Gosmasokamankgo extended his hand in Savjoda s direction and said, "Zuanthrol."

 Savjoda addressed her.
 "It means the giant .
-That has always been
+That has

-to meet you, Tamla of Helium."
+am honored to meet you, Tamla of Helium."

 Tamla was taken aback.
-She had expected to meet with me and instead
+She had expected to meet with

-size at the time.
+was reduced in size at the time.
 "Where is Julian?" she demanded.

 "He will join us shortly.
-The Waziri scholars are giving him a tour
+The Waziri scholars are giving

-has made to your size."
+which he has made to your size."

 Again, the Minunian used the device and again Tamla

 When she again awoke, I held her hand in mine.
 Beside

 The Minunian costume lay in shreds around her now normal-sized body.

 "Julian!
 Are we prisoners of Savjoda?"

 "We and Savjoda are prisoners of the jomads.
-The jomads, it

-it to say that all is not how we have perceived it to be."
+master.
+Suffice it to say that all is not how we have perceived it to be."

 Tamla appeared to be confused and skeptical, but she

 There were now great plans to be made.
-He jomads were on the verge
+He jomads were

-concerning how to keep the jomads under control.
+for years concerning how to keep the jomads under control.